Wael-Muawad/Assembly-MASM/README.md

 # Assembly-MASM
-Collections of assembly MASM tasks include irvine32 library the project names contain the following functionality
+Collections of assembly MASM tasks include irvine32 library

+The project names contain the following functionality

 (HW2)
 Enter 10 numbers and caclulate : the sum , the average with decimal , count how many numbers greater than the average , and find the max using procedure